比較検討中の読者向けに、 射出成形1 選択肢について、本記事は 射出成形金型2, プラスチック3 材料の挙動、サプライヤー評価、および品質管理の判断は、プロジェクトが設計から繰り返し可能な生産に移行できるかどうかを決定します。

 という文脈では 射出成形(IM), maintaining “uniform wall thickness” does not mean the rib is as thick as the main wall.
 Instead, it refers to designing the rib geometry so that the intersection point (where the rib meets the wall) does not create a massive thermal mass.
 If the mass at the intersection is too large, the material cools unevenly compared to the surrounding wall, resulting in シンクマーク or vacuum voids.

-Proper rib design allows engineers to replace heavy, solid sections with lighter, "cored-out" structures, optimizing the strength-to-weight ratio1.
+Proper rib design allows engineers to replace heavy, solid sections with lighter, “cored-out” structures, optimizing the strength-to-weight ratio.

 This range prevents excessive heat retention at the T-junction, allowing the rib and wall to cool at similar rates, thus maintaining surface aesthetics.